WELDING CLASSES

 Testing:

-To pass this course, the student is required to take a written test on welding safety.
-The student must also pass the following skills test, visual and break test in the horizontal and vertical positions.
+The student must also pass the following skills test, visual and break test in the horizontal position in either process.
 WCT will offer guided bend test on 3/8-inch bevel plate, based on student skill level.

 Upon completion of this course, the student should be able to perform production welding, millwright and general maintenance welding in both manufacturing and production.